roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 1. Azure App Service maintenance page can now be removed
 1. Azure PostgreSQL Database Flexible Server *westus3* is now a point-in-time backup of the production system that can be used as another recovery option or removed from the subscription.

 ## Failback
 Using the steps described above Proseware plans to migrate their traffic from *eastus* back to *westus3* when possible as latency in the web app is a primary concern for their users.

+In conclusion, maintaining operational excellence in your cloud application involves a combination of monitoring, diagnostics, and recovery strategies.
+By leveraging Azure services, you can ensure your application remains robust and resilient under varying operational conditions.

+Next, we will explore performance efficiency in cloud applications.
+Please proceed to [Part 7 - Performance Efficiency](../Part7-Performance-Efficiency/README.md) for more information.